magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42806-new-company-registration-email-is-sent-each-time-an-existing-company-is-updated-via-reset-api.md

 <ins>Expected results</ins>:

-No email should be sent saying "New company registration request" as the API is updating an existing company.
+No email is sent saying "New company registration request" as the API is updating an existing company.

 <ins>Actual results</ins>: